pattern-lab/website/patternlabsite/docs/advanced-page-follow.md

 2. Double-click `startPageFollowServer.command`
 3. Refresh the Pattern Lab site

-You can also start the service from the command line.
-To do so open Terminal and navigate to the root of the patternlab-php directory.
+For Linux and Windows users you can also start the service from the command line.
+To do so open your command prompt and navigate to the root of the patternlab-php directory.
 Type:

     php core/pageFollowServer.php